 How do I vote if I am a participant in the ITT Corporation Retirement Savings Plan?
 If you participate in the ITT Corporation Retirement Savings Plan, your plan trustee will vote the ITT shares credited to your ITT Corporation Retirement Savings Plan account in accordance with your voting instructions, except as otherwise provided in accordance with the Employee Retirement Income Security Act of 1974 ("ERISA").
-The trustee will vote the shares on your behalf because you are the beneficial owner, not the shareholder of record, of the shares held by the ITT Corporation

-Retirement Savings Plan.
+The trustee will vote the shares on your behalf because you are the beneficial owner, not the shareholder of record, of the shares held by the ITT Corporation Retirement Savings Plan.
 The trustee votes the shares held in your ITT Corporation Retirement Savings Plan account for which no voting instructions are received ("Undirected Shares") in the same proportion as the shares for which the trustee receives voting instructions, except as otherwise provided in accordance with ERISA.
 Under the ITT Corporation Retirement Savings Plan, participants are "named fiduciaries" to the extent of their authority to direct the voting of ITT shares credited to their savings plan accounts and their proportionate share of Undirected Shares.
-By submitting voting instructions by telephone, the Internet or by signing and returning the voting instruction card, you direct the trustee of the ITT Corporation Retirement Savings Plan to vote these shares, in person or by proxy at the Annual Meeting.
-ITT Corporation Retirement Savings Plan participants should mail their confidential voting instruction card to Broadridge Financial Solutions, Inc. ("Broadridge"), acting as tabulation agent, or vote by telephone or Internet.
+By submitting voting instructions by telephone, the Internet or by signing and returning the voting instruction card, you direct the trustee of the ITT Corporation Retirement Savings Plan participants should mail their confidential voting instruction card to Broadridge Financial Solutions, Inc. ("Broadridge"), acting as tabulation agent, or vote by telephone or Internet.
 Instructions must be received by Broadridge no later than 11:59 p.m.
-Eastern Daylight Time on May 15, 2014.
+Eastern Daylight Time on May 5, 2015.

 How many shares are held by participants in the ITT Corporation Retirement Savings Plan?
-As of March 24, 2014, the record date, the ITT Corporation Retirement Savings Plan held 543,039 shares of ITT common stock (approximately 0.59% of the outstanding shares).
+As of March 10, 2015, the record date, the ITT Corporation Retirement Savings Plan held 223,834 shares of common stock (approximately 0.25% of the outstanding shares).
 J.P.
 Morgan Chase is trustee of the ITT Corporation Retirement Savings Plan.